Your creative future starts here:

 What common challenges do interior designers face on a day-to-day basis?

 “Sometimes clients aren’t too sure about what they want the finished product to look like.
-As interior designers, it’s our job to help guide them through the creative process.
+As interior designers, it’s our job to help guide them through the design process.
 The best way to avoid any confusion further down the line is to establish a really clear brief from the offset so that everyone is on the same page.
 Creating a mood board also really helps to communicate your interpretation of what the client is asking for visually.

 You’ll also be working with a lot of specifications and numbers every day, so it’s important to be organised and sharpen your business skills.
 It can actually be an advantage to enter the industry from a business background, but if not, working for a design firm can give you an insight into working to budgets and with specifications.

 Another area that some designers find challenging is managing contractors.
 Depending on the job, you may be organising the work of plumbers, electricians, carpenters, and decorators.
 You have to build rapport and find a communication style that works, and from time to time you might have to get quite tough to ensure the project is finished on time and on budget." said Debbie Blandford, founder of Debbie Blandford Interiors.

 Which trends should interior designers track and be aware of?